 - It minimizes the risk of the cancer returning because your Mohs surgeon verifies that all cancer cells have been removed during the procedure.

 - It is an outpatient surgery, often completed in a single visit.

-- If your cancer is growing rapidly.
+- It's growing rapidly.

-- If your cancer has indistinct borders.
+- It has indistinct (not sharply defined) borders.

 - It has formed in an area of extensive scar tissue.

 After Mohs surgery, there may be a hole or abnormality left on your skin where the cancer was removed.
 In those cases, you may need reconstructive surgery with one of our experienced plastic and reconstructive surgeons.